Peter Barnes (footballer): Coventry City

 Barnes joined Coventry City in October 1984 for a reported fee of £65,000.
 He made a positive impression on his debut at Watford on 6 October, his first appearance in the First Division for three years, leading manager Bobby Gould to comment that "you don't lose that kind of ability in three years".
-After Gould was sacked in December, he was succeeded by his assistant Don Mackay who dropped Barnes to the reserves and replaced him with Micky Adams to implement more defensive tactics.
+After Gould was sacked in December, he was succeeded by his assistant Don Mackay who dropped Barnes to the reserve team and replaced him with Micky Adams to implement more defensive tactics.
 Barnes scored two goals in 19 first-team matches for the "Sky Blues" in the 1984–85 season.

 Manchester United

 In July 1985, Ron Atkinson signed Barnes for Manchester United for a fee of £30,000 to compete with Denmark international winger Jesper Olsen on the left-wing; Gordon Strachan was established on the right-wing.
 This left Barnes with limited first-team opportunities, but it meant when selected that he could play in his preferred position in an attacking team.
 He was an unused substitute in the 1985 FA Charity Shield defeat by Everton at Wembley Stadium.
 He scored on his debut for the "Red Devils", in a 3–1 victory at Nottingham Forest on 31 August, when Olsen was out injured with damaged ligaments.
-United were top of the table and Barnes was named as the Daily Mirrors player of the month for September after the newspaper reported that he was "stunning... sensational" as the "Old Trafford machine left the rest of the First Division trailing in their slipstream".
+United were at the top of the table.
+Barnes was named as the Daily Mirrors Player of the Month for September after the newspaper reported that he was "stunning... sensational" as the "Old Trafford machine left the rest of the First Division trailing in their slipstream".
 Barnes retained his place when Olsen returned, as Atkinson chose to play Olsen at inside-forward.
 Barnes himself was side-lined after he sustained a calf injury during a man of the match performance in a 0–0 draw with Tottenham Hotspur on 16 November.
 A series of injuries to other players hampered United's title challenge.
 Barnes returned in January, playing for the reserve team.
-He failed to dislodge new signing Colin Gibson as Atkinson reverted to more defensive tactics, and ended the 1985–86 season with two goals in eighteen matches as United finished fourth.
+He failed to dislodge new signing Colin Gibson as Atkinson reverted to more defensive tactics and ended the 1985–86 season with two goals in 18 matches as United finished fourth.

 Barnes had to wait until 7 October to make his first appearance of the 1986–87 season, when he scored in a 5–2 League Cup win at Port Vale.
 He retained his place until Atkinson was dismissed on 4 November.
 Barnes played in the first four league matches of new manager Alex Ferguson's tenure but was dropped after a 1–0 defeat at Wimbledon.
 Barnes once hid in the communal bath waters in the dressing room to avoid Ferguson's famed 'hair-dryer' treatment.